hangrybear666/07-devops-bootcamp__docker/README.md

 	Some Linux distros ship without the `netstat` command we use.
 In that case run `apt install net-tools` or `dnf install net-tools` on fedora et cetera.

-4. Create environment file in node-app/ folder and add secrets Add an `.env` file in your repository's node-app directory and add the following key value-pairs:
+4. Create environment file in node-app/ folder and add secrets Add an `.env` file in your repository's `node-app/` directory and add the following key value-pairs:
 	```
 	MONGO_DB_USERNAME=admin
 	MONGO_DB_PWD=xxx